 Indoor plants influence the indoor climate

-Materials such as paints, floors or furniture can emit pollutants that enter our lungs through the air we breathe and thus damage our health.
-Ventilation naturally helps to remove the pollutants.
-But plants can also help us to clean the air.
+However, plants can also help us to purify the air.
 Some plant species are particularly useful here, as they absorb toxins such as benzene, carcinogenic formaldehyde or trichloroethylene through their leaves.
-In their cells, they neutralise the pollutants and convert them into harmless components.
+They neutralize the pollutants in their cells and convert them into harmless components.

 We have received three plants suitable for the bedroom from our partner Feey - the online shop for houseplants from our partner: Dragon tree, arching hemp and green lily.
 We present the air fresheners in more detail in our air-Q Lab: first of all the bow hemp.
 We will show the other plant tests and their results in separate articles.